 Maybe you will find potential clients straight away.
 If not, chances are still good that you can connect with someone who knows someone else who might need your help.
 You know how that goes.

-A great way to meet like-minded people offline are Meetup groups.
+A great way to meet like-minded people offline is Meetup groups.
 Simply check what groups and events are near you and visit a few to see who you can meet.

 10. Go to Coworking Spaces